 - Bring with you all veterinary records, registration papers and any medications your pet is taking.

 - There is a fee for surrendering your pet.
-Each dog is $100 and each cat is $75.
+Each dog and cat is $50 to surrender, and critters are $25.
 Please be aware that the owner surrender fees are in place to help us provide for your pet once he or she is left in our care (vaccinations, flea prevention, food, care, etc.).
 These fees are non-negotiable